 Who is Liable for Bright Headlights Causing Accidents?

+Close-up of the car's bright headlights on a blue vehicle, enhancing safety during nighttime driving.
 Drivers will all agree on how annoying bright headlights are to the human eye.
 An oncoming car with bright headlights can unsettle any driver, especially on dimly lit roads.
 The headlight glare can take the focus of other drivers off the road, reduce visibility, and make it extremely difficult to drive.

 Car Accidents Due To Headlight Glare By The Numbers